"Outbound" Dan Human has been drinking out of streams, ponds, and puddles for several years on various backpacking and paddling trips.

 The UV light does not purify contaminated water droplets that may be on the bottle lid or threads, so be careful to clean the threads before placing your lips on the container to drink.

 So where do you put the water after you gathered and purified it?

-Specially made insulated water bottle holders and wide mouthed water bottles are the thing to use while winter backpacking.
-For example, the Water Bottle Parka from Outdoor Research is a staple in mountaineering and are practically indestructible.
+Specially made insulated water bottle holders and wide-mouthed water bottles are the things to use while winter backpacking.
+For example, the Water Bottle Parka from Outdoor Research is a staple in mountaineering and is practically indestructible.

 If economy is the hiker's primary need, then insulate water bottles with an old wool hiking sock.
 Sock gnomes never take socks in pairs, so most backpackers have a mismatched sock or two in their sock drawer.